 Early Life

-Charoen Sirivadhanabhakdi was born in Bangkok, Thailand, in 1944, to a Thai Chinese family.
-He was the sixth of eleven children of a street vendor.
-He left school at a young age to start working.
+Charoen Sirivadhanabhakdi was born in Bangkok, Thailand, in 1944 to a Thai Chinese family.
 His Chinese name is Su Xuming.
-The family later adopted the Thai surname Sirivadhanabhakdi.
+He was the sixth of eleven children of a poor street vendor who migrated from Shantou, China.
+He left school at the age of nine to start working.

 Rise to Success